SilentImp/html/README.md

 ## Prefer progressive enhancement and simplification over hacky or complex solutions

-This way we would get more stable and solid solutions while delivering best possible experience to the user.
+This way, we would get more stable and solid solutions while delivering the user's best possible experience.

 - [Progressive Enhancement: What It Is, And How To Use It?](https://www.smashingmagazine.com/2009/04/progressive-enhancement-what-it-is-and-how-to-use-it/)
 - [Do websites need to look exactly the same in every browser?](http://dowebsitesneedtolookexactlythesameineverybrowser.com/)